vanus-labs/docs/blog/2023-02-12-github-mysql/index.md

 Analyzing GitHub data can not only answer the above questions.
 And it can help you gain insight into important trends in more open-source projects.
 For example, it can help open source operators gain real-time insight into the trends of project developers, the latest trends of contributors, which organizations pay attention to your project, and so on.

-This blog will use Vanus to build a data pipeline from GitHub to MySQL, so as to help developers store GitHub data in MySQL in real time.
+This blog will use Vanus to build a data pipeline from GitHub to MySQL to help developers store GitHub data in MySQL in real-time.
 At the same time, some examples are given to help developers analyze GitHub data to gain insight into trends.
 The results are shown below:

 ![githubdata-mysql](./img/githubdata-mysql.jpeg)